Spray Paint in Winter

 RULE 6.
 Avoid the Spray Paint Smell in Your House

-That’s how I did it!
+This is the way I spray paint in the winter!
 I’m happy to say the project was a success!
 The lamp bases are now painted and beautiful.
 I thought trying to spray paint in winter would yield bad results, but taking the rules into consideration I outlined above made the end result just the same as if I had painted in the summer.
 If you are too impatient to paint that picture frame, vase, or sign until it’s 50 degrees outside, follow my rules and you too can spray paint in winter!

 How to spray paint in winter, even when temperatures are below freezing!
 I love these painting tips!